tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 };
 ```

 If we wanted to access them inside of a method, we don't have to do `this.props.propA` or `this.data.dataA`.
-Vue let's us omit `props` and `data` completely, leaving us with cleaner code:
+Vue let's us omit `props` and `data` completely, leaving us with cleaner code.

+We can access them using `this.propA` or `this.dataA`:
 ```js
 methods: {
   coolMethod() {